PuzzlesHQ/CRArchive/README.md

 ## Licenses

-This project not including the jars is licensed under the (To do add license)  License.
+This project not including the jars is licensed under the MIT License.
 See the [LICENSE](./LICENSE.md) file for details.

 The jars are licensed under the COSMIC REACH END USER LICENSE AGREEMENT VERSION 1 License.